Krystyna Skarbek: Early life

-The couple's first child, Andrzej (Andrew), took after the mother's side of the family.
-Krystyna, their second child, took after her father and his liking for riding horses, which she sat astride rather than side-saddle as was usual for women.
+Krystyna took after her father and his liking for riding horses, which she sat astride rather than side-saddle as was usual for women.
 She also became an expert skier during visits to Zakopane in the Tatra mountains of southern Poland.
-From the start, there was a complete rapport between father and daughter, who needed little encouragement to become a tomboy.

-At the family stables Krystyna met Andrzej Kowerski, whose father had brought him over to play with ten-year-old Krystyna while he and her father discussed agricultural matters.
+At the family stables, she met Andrzej Kowerski, whose father had brought him over to play with 10-year-old Krystyna while he and her father discussed agricultural matters.

 The 1920s left the family in straitened financial circumstances, and they had to give up their country estate and move to Warsaw.
-In 1930, when Krystyna was 22, Count Jerzy died.
+In 1930, when she was 22, Count Jerzy died.
 The Goldfeder financial empire had almost completely collapsed, and there was barely enough money to support the widowed Countess Stefania.
 Krystyna, not wishing to be a burden to her mother, worked at a Fiat car dealership, but soon became ill from automobile fumes and had to give up the job.
-At first she was thought, on the basis of shadows on her chest x-rays, to be suffering from tuberculosis, which had killed her father.
+At first she was thought, on the basis of shadows on her chest X-rays, to be suffering from tuberculosis, which had killed her father.
 She received compensation from her employer's insurance company and took her physicians' advice to lead as much of an open-air life as she could.
 She began spending a great deal of time hiking and skiing the Tatra Mountains.
-In 1930, Skarbek was a runner up in the Miss Poland beauty contest.
+In 1930, she was a runner up in the Miss Poland beauty contest.

-On 21 April 1930, Krystyna married a young businessman, Gustaw Gettlich at the Spiritual Seminary Church in Warsaw.
+On 21 April 1930, she married a young businessman, Gustaw Gettlich, at the Spiritual Seminary Church in Warsaw.
 They proved incompatible, and the marriage soon ended without rancour.
 A subsequent love affair came to naught when the young man's mother refused to consider the penniless divorcée as a potential daughter-in-law.

-One day, on a Zakopane ski slope, Krystyna lost control and was saved by a giant of a man who stepped into her path and stopped her descent.
-Her rescuer was Jerzy Giżycki, a brilliant, moody, irascible eccentric, who came from a wealthy family in Kamieniec Podolski (formerly Poland, at the time the Soviet Union).
-At fourteen, he had quarrelled with his father, run away from home, and worked in the United States as a cowboy and gold prospector.
+One day, she lost control on a Zakopane ski slope and was saved by Jerzy Giżycki, who stepped into her path and stopped her descent.
+Giżycki came from a wealthy family in Kamieniec Podolski (formerly Poland, at the time the Soviet Union).
+At 14, he had quarrelled with his father, run away from home, and worked in the United States as a cowboy and gold prospector.
 He eventually became an author and travelled the world in search of material for his books and articles.
 He knew Africa well and hoped one day to return there.

-On 2 November 1938, Krystyna and Giżycki married at the Evangelical Reformed Church in Warsaw.
-Soon after he accepted a diplomatic posting to Ethiopia, where he served as Poland's consul general until September 1939, when Germany invaded Poland.
-Skarbek later said of Giżycki: "He was my Svengali for so many years that he would never believe that I could ever leave him for good."
+The two were married on 2 November 1938 at the Evangelical Reformed Church in Warsaw.
+Soon after, he accepted a diplomatic posting to Ethiopia, where he served as Poland's consul general until September 1939, when Germany invaded Poland.
+She later said of Giżycki: "He was my Svengali for so many years that he would never believe that I could ever leave him for good."